ty7swkr/cppurcu/README.md

 auto data = storage1.load();

 ```
-**Note:** When using retirement_thread, the reader uses the retirement_thread's mutex when updating.
+**Note:** When using retirement_thread, the reader uses the retirement_thread's mutex when updating with new data.
 <br>
 <br>